Oracle basics

 - An extreme weather event may trigger a payout for a crop insurance smart contract.

-- The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes or protests.
+- The words spoken in a political speech and authenticated via blockchain notarization may trigger policy changes.

-Introducing false data about real-world events into smart contracts via an oracle feed is a potentially lucrative attack vector for bad actors as it can be used to trigger financial payouts from smart contract scripts.
-Unfortunately, there are significant challenges to preventing a so-called “man-in-the-middle” attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.
+This is a very lucrative attack vector for bad actors as introducing false oracle data can trigger large financial payouts from smart contract scripts.
+Unfortunately, there are significant challenges to preventing a so-called "man-in-the-middle" attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.

-To be fair, most leading oracle platforms are now beginning to implement some form of decentralized oracle pools as another technique to address the oracle problem.
-In its purest form, a decentralized oracle pool uses distributed networking and computation nodes to validate the authenticity and accuracy of source data before it is published on-chain.
+Most leading oracle platforms are beginning to implement some form of decentralized oracle pools as another technique to address the oracle problem.
+In its purest form, a decentralized oracle pool uses distributed networking and computation nodes to achieve consensus on the authenticity and accuracy of source data before it is published on-chain.

 Unfortunately, most current implementations do not go this far.
 Instead they often receive data from a single, black box provider.
-They then use an oracle pool to arrive at a consensus about the uniformity of that data and not necessarily about its authenticity or accuracy.
-Unfortunately, a decentralized pool of oracle nodes is irrelevant if it is bottlenecked by a single upstream provider.
-To truly solve the oracle problem, multiple data sources should be collected and validated.
+They then might use an oracle pool to arrive at a consensus about the uniformity of that data and not necessarily about its authenticity or accuracy.